Clementine951/ALGOSUP_2022_Project_4_C/Documents/Functional.md

 <img src="images/Donovan.svg" style="width:100px">

 Donovan is 17 years old, he's still in high school.
 Donovan has always been a curious, sporty and very sociable child.
 It's her mother who pushed him to visit school for the next years.
 He wants to develop his potential, open up himself, and exercise responsibilities.
-He knew Algosup thanks to his mother.
+He knew ALGOSUP thanks to his mother.
 Her mother drop him the morning and pick him up at the end of the day.

 Besides, he likes video games, football, talk in public and on the other hand, he doesn't like authority.